HTTP (HyperText Transport Protocol)

 PUT is also one of the HTTP Verb.
 The PUT method is used to update all the properties of the current resource in the database.
 What does it mean?
 For Example, we have a table called Product in our database.
 If we want to update all properties of a particular product (i.e. current resource) then we need to use PUT HTTP Request.
 So, whenever you want to update all the properties (column) of a resource (existing record in the database), then you need to use PUT Method.
 You cannot add a new resource using the PUT method.

 The DELETE method is used to delete the resource from the database.
+It removes a specified resource.
 That means you are removing or deleting an existing entity from your database.
-In modern applications, we use two concepts for delete.
-One is Soft Delete and another one is Hard Delete.
+In modern applications, we use two concepts for deletion.
+One is Soft Delete and the other one is Hard Delete.

 HTTP Status Codes: